infusedmj/github-search-by-mjv/README.md

-# Github Search by Mark Joseph Victoria
+# Github Repository Search by Mark Joseph Victoria

 This project is made using Vite and Vue 3.